kauffmanes/carrot-share/README.md

 ## Ports
 Unix won't let you run a non-privileged service on a port < 1024, so I am forwarding my port 80 to 8080, where my project is running using nginx proxy_pass

+To start the application forever: `$ ./_rel/carrot_release/bin/carrot_release start` - has to be a better way!

 ## Site Security
 ```
  sudo ufw reject out http
 ```